operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 #### Build and push the image

-Build the operator image and push it to a registry.
+Before building the operator image, ensure the generated Dockerfile references the base image you want.
+You can change the default "runner" image `gcr.io/distroless/static:nonroot` by replacing its tag with another, for example `alpine:latest`, and removing the `USER: nonroot:nonroot` directive.

+To build and push the operator image, use the following `make` commands.
 Make sure to modify the `IMG` arg in the example below to reference a container repository that you have access to.
 You can obtain an account for storing containers at repository sites such quay.io or hub.docker.com.
 This example uses quay.